gbauso/Funda/README.md

 - Decouple caching from Repository
 - Make the Repository more resilient
 - Batch API Calls (Probably with parallelism)
-- Write a mechanism to limit HTTP calls per minute and use Retry implementation wisely.
+- Write a mechanism to limit HTTP calls per minute in order to use retry implementation wisely.